ParentJA/example-search/README.md

     - Add field search_vector to course
 ```

-Add a data migration operation to update all of the course data.
+Add a data migration operation to update the search vector on each of the course data.
+When this migration is run, all existing records in the database will have their search vectors calculated.

 **example/migrations/0002_course_search_vector.py**